• Upcoming Events

 What should I do during a crisis?

-Attempt to find a safe place – this could be a neighbor’s house, your bedroom, your car, or the corner store.
+Attempt to find a safe place, this could be a neighbor’s house, your bedroom, your car, or the corner store.
 If you’re engaged in self harm or have a weapon, place it in an out of reach area (another room, etc).
 Call 911 or one of the following crisis hotlines.
 If for some reason you can not get connected, please try one of the other numbers listed until you reach someone.

 In an emergency requiring an immediate response, please call 911.
 If you are having suicidal or homicidal ideation or having a psychiatric crisis it is important to tell the 911 operator that you are facing a Behavioral Health Emergency (Psychiatric Crisis) and request a CIT (Crisis Intervention Team) trained officer that is skilled at helping a person in an emotional crisis.

 StarVista Crisis Intervention and Suicide Prevention Center is a partner of the San Mateo County Pride Center and provides a free, confidential, nonjudgmental, 24-hour crisis line to callers in San Mateo County.
+They are an LGBTQ+ affirming organization.

 • For 24-hour chat services click Lifeline Crisis Chat

-• For immediate help, you can call the StarVista’s Crisis Hotline at 650-579-0350.
+• For immediate help, you can call the StarVista’s Crisis Hotline at 650-579-0350

 Local and National Hotlines